jaydenseric/graphql-upload/readme.md

 ### class GraphQLUpload

 A GraphQL `Upload` scalar that can be used in a [`GraphQLSchema`](https://graphql.org/graphql-js/type/#graphqlschema).
-It’s value in resolvers is a promise that resolves [file upload details](#type-fileupload) for processing and storage.
+Its value in resolvers is a promise that resolves [file upload details](#type-fileupload) for processing and storage.

 #### Examples